rfidtool/ESP-RFID-Tool/Magstripe/README.md

 EVEN = 0
 ODD  = 1

-Track 2 Debit/Credit Card Format(for example):
+Track 2 Debit/Credit Card Format(for example, as I could not find actual magstripe access control cards):
 ;1234567890123456=YYMMSSSDDDDDDDDDDDDDD?*
 ; = Start Sentinel
 1234567890123456 = 16 Digit Card #
 = = End Card #
 YY = Expiration Year
 MM = Expiration Month
-SSS = Service Code (As Understood From Wikipedia: "201" means chip required, "101" means no chip, be sure to recalculate the LRC if changing, it is not advised to experimental here without knowing the laws involved)
+SSS = Service Code (As Understood From Wikipedia: "201" means chip required, "101" means no chip, be sure to recalculate the LRC if changing, it is not advised to experiment here without knowing the laws involved)
 DDDDDDDDDDDDDD = Discretionary Data
 ? = End Sentinel
 *=LRC